diabl0w/PKMNRBY-code-converter/README.md

 A quick and dirty (but fast!) application written in C which is able to convert ASM & HEX machine code for the Sharp SM83 (gbz80) found in the Nintendo Gameboy, as well as translate these codes into various setups used for arbitrary code execution (ACE) in Gen 1 - Pokemon R/B/Y.

-## Supports the following formats:
+### Supports the following formats:
-  asm          GB-Z80 assembly language bgb          BGB-style assembly language hex          Hexadecimal machine code format joy          Joypad values items        R/B/Y item codes for use with ACE nick         for used with TimoVM's Nickwriter
+  - asm - GB-Z80 assembly language
+  - bgb - BGB-style assembly language
+  - hex - Hexadecimal machine code format
+  - joy - Joypad values
+  - items - R/B/Y item codes for use with ACE
+  - nick - for use with TimoVM's Nickwriter

-## Item format modes:
+### Item format modes:
 This is specific to the item output format.
   - Mode 0 will do normal code -> item conversion
-  - Mode 1 will replace as many instances of the code as possible with `j. xQQ` Many modern ACE setups start off with an expanded inventory where j x00 items are plentiful.
+  - Mode 1 will replace as many instances of the code as possible with `j. xQQ`

+Many modern ACE setups start off with an expanded inventory where `j. x00` items are plentiful.
 By utilizing these free items, it will reduce the number of unique items that need to be obtained.
 This is accomplished by adding `nop` instructions to the input code in, places where it will have no detrimental effect, in order to offset the current address to a "quantity" slot.

-## Usage
+### Usage
 ```
 Usage: pkmnrby-cc [options] [hex]